Results 1 - 10 from 76 for oak quercus in 0.429 sec.

 Appalachian Mountains chapter for Conservation International book on Wilderness

-(Whittaker 1956), but soils and history, including disturbances and pathogens, have also shaped their composition.
 In southern elevations below 1,500 m, chestnut oak (Quercus montana) and white oak (Quercus alba) dominate forests that occupy the middle of the moisture gradient.
-These forests once had a substantial component of American chestnut (Castanea dentata) prior to an ...
+These forests once ...

 www.discoverlife.org